-The midterm and final examinations combine for 85% of your final grade.
+The midterm and final examinations combine for a percentage of your final grade.
 In addition, there will be weekly assignments of either or both MBE-type questions and/or fill-in-the-blank- element questions.
-These assignments will operate as quizzes and will combine to be 15% of the semester grade.
+These assignments will operate as quizzes and will combine for a percentage of the semester grade.
 I reserve the right at any time during the semester to modify and/or change the course grading.